danm0nster/erip/README.md

 For reference, we have included the output of running the script in this repository in the directory `results`.
 With R version 4.1.2 the replication script should result in identical output.

-The script use R (R Core Team, 2021) and the following packages
+The script uses R (R Core Team, 2021) and the following packages
 * `groundhog`: Simonsohn & Gruson, 2025.
 * `dplyr`: Wickham et al., 2021.
 * `table1`: Rich, 2021.